digEmAll/bsearchtools/README.md

 ```

-- Subset a data.frame with `1e6` rows based on range selection on a numeric column :
+- Subset a data.frame with `1e6` rows, performing a range selection on a numeric column :

 ```r
 set.seed(123) # for reproducibility